Mammalian Genetics Unit

 The Mammalian Genetics Unit was a genetics and genomics research institute in Oxfordshire.

 History

 Earlier research on the same site at the Radiobiology Research Unit, which opened in 1954, in the 1950s was into cytogenetics, where Charles Edmund Ford and John Hamerton confirmed on 12 January 1956 the size of the human genome.
 In the early 1970s this unit led research into mutagenic effects of radiation on the human chromosome.
 In the mid-1980s, important early work was done in genomic imprinting.

-From 2007, the site no longer carried work into the effects of radiation on genes (radiobiology).
+From 2007, the site no longer carried out work into the effects of radiation on genes (radiobiology).

-From April 2022, the site closed as the Mammalian Genetics Unit and was merged with the neighboring Mary Lyons Centre.
+From April 2022, the site closed as the Mammalian Genetics Unit and was merged with the neighboring Mary Lyon Centre.

 MGU

-The MGU is largely derived from the earlier Radiobiology Unit (RBU).
+The MGU was largely derived from the earlier Radiobiology Unit (RBU).
 In 2010, work at the unit discovered that overexpression of the FTO gene led to obesity.